awsdocs/aws-systems-manager-user-guide/doc_source/automation-troubleshooting.md

 **Access Denied to Systems Manager API**
 **Error message**: `User: user arn isn't authorized to perform: ssm:StartAutomationExecution on resource: document arn (Service: AWSSimpleSystemsManagement; Status Code: 400; Error Code: AccessDeniedException; Request ID: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx)`
-+ Possible cause 1: The IAM user attempting to start the automation doesn't have permission to invoke the `StartAutomationExecution` API\.
-To resolve this issue, attach the required IAM policy to the user account that was used to start the automation\.
++ Possible cause 1: The user attempting to start the automation doesn't have permission to invoke the `StartAutomationExecution` API\.
+To resolve this issue, attach the required IAM policy to the user that was used to start the automation\.
 For more information, see [Task 3: Configure user access to Automation](automation-setup-iam.md#configure-user-access)\.
-+ Possible cause 2: The IAM user attempting to start the automation has permission to invoke the `StartAutomationExecution` API but doesn't have permission to invoke the API by using the specific runbook\.
-To resolve this issue, attach the required IAM policy to the user account that was used to start the automation\.
++ Possible cause 2: The user attempting to start the automation has permission to invoke the `StartAutomationExecution` API but doesn't have permission to invoke the API by using the specific runbook\.
+To resolve this issue, attach the required IAM policy to the user that was used to start the automation\.
 For more information, see [Task 3: Configure user access to Automation](automation-setup-iam.md#configure-user-access)\.

 **Access Denied Because of Missing PassRole Permissions**
 **Error message**: `User: user arn isn't authorized to perform: iam:PassRole on resource: automation assume role arn (Service: AWSSimpleSystemsManagement; Status Code: 400; Error Code: AccessDeniedException; Request ID: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx)`

-The IAM user attempting to start the automation doesn't have PassRole permission for the assume role\.
-To resolve this issue, attach the iam:PassRole policy to the role of the IAM user attempting to start the automation\.
+The user attempting to start the automation doesn't have PassRole permission for the assume role\.
+To resolve this issue, attach the iam:PassRole policy to the role of the user attempting to start the automation\.
 For more information, see [Task 2: Attach the iam:PassRole policy to your Automation role](automation-setup-iam.md#attach-passrole-policy)\.

 ### Invalid assume role<a name="automation-trbl-ar"></a>